Apple iPhone 15 vs Samsung Galaxy XCover6 Pro

 Which one is better?

-The Apple iPhone 15 is the better buy for most people - its 48MP camera crushes the XCover6 Pro's 50MP in terms of photographic detail and vibrant display.
+The Apple iPhone 15 is the better buy for most people - its 48MP camera crushes the XCover6 Pro's 50MP in low light and detail.

 Who should buy each?

-Choose the Apple iPhone 15 if: you love photography and want stunning 48MP images, you prioritize a bright display for outdoor use, or you prefer a lightweight design at 6.02oz.
+Choose the Apple iPhone 15 if: you love photography, want a bright display for outdoor use, or need a phone with long software support.
+(6.1" display, 60 Hz refresh)

 Conclusion